lenmetson/my472-final-assignment/notebook/report-words.md

 Dictionaries

 ## Descriptive analysis

 Having measured question topics, I first plot how they vary over time and across the UK.

+I focus on the 4 main UK-wide parties

 ### Over time

 - Plot
 - Short anlaysis

+### By Party

+Because there is an unequal distribution of questions based on the number of seats a party has, I use the proportion of questions asked.
+This is a measure of how *focused* a party is on either economic or health and welfare topics.

 ### Over constituency